British Rail Class 142: Northern England

-Merseyside

-A total of seventeen Class 142 units based at Newton Heath TMD (142041-049 and 142051-058) were refurbished for use on Merseyside Passenger Transport Executive's City Line on services around the Liverpool and Greater Manchester areas.
-The refurbishment included dot-matrix route indicators and a new design of individual low-backed seating, and the trains were repainted into Merseyrail's livery.
-Upon privatisation, these units passed to First North Western in March 1997.
-All of these sets were transferred to Northern in 2016, however remained in the livery of previous operator Northern Rail.

 Wales

 Valley Lines acquired its Class 142s by swapping Class 150/2 units with Arriva Trains Northern.
 The Class 142s were initially painted in Valley Lines livery.

 Transport for Wales used its Class 142 Pacer trains on the commuter lines around Cardiff, Barry and Penarth known as the Valley lines.
 All of its Class 142 Pacer fleet wore the turquoise and cream house colours of Arriva Trains Wales.
 The Class 142 units were also primarily used on South Wales Valley line routes and routes through the Vale of Glamorgan.
 On Valley and Vale of Glamorgan services, Class 142s were often coupled together with Class 143 or Class 150 units to cope with demand on the busy Valley Lines network.
 The Class 142s received minor refurbishments with retrimmed seats in new moquette, plus the installation of ceiling-mounted CCTV cameras.

-South West England

-Twelve Class 142 Pacers were received by First Great Western in 2007, and started operations in December 2007.
-These were loaned from Northern (where they had been stored), in part to cover for the refurbishment of FGW's Sprinter fleets but also to allow the s to be reformed as three-coach sets.

-The 142s were based at Exeter TMD, working alongside the similar s on services in Devon and Cornwall, including the Avocet Line, Riviera Line and Tarka Line.

-Five 142s were returned to Northern Rail in the autumn of 2008, following the completion of the refresh of Class 150 Sprinter units.
-The remaining seven units were returned to Northern Rail in November 2011 after being replaced by class 150 units cascaded from London Overground and London Midland.

 Withdrawal

 All 94 Class 142s were to be withdrawn by mid-2020, as they did not comply with the Persons with Reduced Mobility Technical Specification for Interoperability (PRM-TSI).